We stand with Ukraine. To make an impact, please consider donating . Click here for more details.

 docker-compose --version

-Creating a Docker Compose File
+Creating Docker Compose file

-To deploy Redis using Docker Compose, we need to create a docker-compose.yaml file in the root directory of our project.
+To deploy Redis using Docker Compose, we need to create a file docker-compose.yaml in the root directory of our project.
 It will contain the settings for the Redis container.

-To navigate in the future in what we have installed, let's create a separate folder for this project in the /home directory and go to it.
+To keep track of what we have installed in the future, let's create a separate folder for this project in the directory /home and navigate to it.

 mkdir /home/redis && cd /home/redis

-You can also use a different directory to host this and other projects.
+You can also use another directory to place this and other projects.

-Let's create a *.yaml file for Docker-Compose.
+Create a *.yaml file for Docker Compose.

 version: '3.3'